bryceshirley/thick_ptycho/README.md

-# ThickPtyPy: Thick Sample Ptychography Simulations
+# thick_ptycho: Thick Sample Ptychography Simulations

-**ThickPtyPy** is a Python project for simulating and reconstructing thick-sample ptychography.
+**thick_ptycho** is a Python project for simulating and reconstructing thick-sample ptychography.
 It includes solvers for the forward model in 2D, and 3D using a finite difference scheme to solve the paraxial wave equation, as well as reconstruction algorithms such as least squares